AlexanderPuckhaber/onnxruntime/README.md

 `pip3 install ../onnxruntime/build/Linux/RelWithDebInfo/dist/onnxruntime-1.12.0-cp310-cp310-linux_x86_64.whl`

 Adding `--force` will force reinstall, which is good for testing if you have the official or previous version of onnxruntime installed.
+If you are in a python virtual environment, make sure to re-load it to get the new package.

 #### Usage
 ```python